Welcome to Stevenage Festival!

 Message from Ron Walker Chairman, Stevenage Festival.

 Stevenage Festival has been taking place since 1994 (click here to view a pdf of the 1994 programme) and provides a showcase for all the exciting talent that we have right here on our doorsteps in the Stevenage area.
 It takes place every two years and involves something like two thousand local performers and artists of all descriptions.
 The core of the Festival is a series of performances in our very own Gordon Craig Theatre and we also have a vibrant fringe of smaller events taking place around the town.
 Lots of our performances feature young people taking their first steps in an activity that they love - please come along and support them.
 Who knows, some of them may go on to great things - and you saw them here first.
-Whether you are into fine art, poetry, photography, theatre, dance, books or music, from classical concerts to Rock in the Park (click here to view the Rock in the Park 2019 page, which was the last one outdoors during Stevenage Day), there's something in the Festival for you.
+Whether you are into fine art, poetry, photography, theatre, dance, books or music, from classical concerts to Rock in the Park, there's something in the Festival for you.
 If you'd like to see the sort of thing that we have done in the past then take a look at our history pages.

 If you are a local arts group and would like to get involved then please get in touch (email details at the foot of the page).
 We'd also be pleased to hear from any local businesses or other organisations who would like to be part of this creative initiative that helps make Stevenage a better place to live and work.

 I would like to thank all the people who make the Festival possible - all the local groups and individuals who work so hard to put on performances and events and the audiences who come to support them; our patrons for their support; Stevenage Arts Guild, which keeps the arts on the agenda all year round; Hertfordshire Music Service; local councillors who have squeezed funds for us out of their locality budgets; the Gordon Craig Theatre and my committee of volunteers who work tirelessly to make the whole thing happen.